-A prolonged conflict in the impoverished, mineral-rich Central African Republic has seen Christian and Muslim militias fighting as foreign troops struggle to keep peace.
+A prolonged conflict in the impoverished, mineral-rich Central African Republic (CAR) has seen Christian and Muslim militias fighting as foreign troops struggle to keep peace.

 The crisis in Central African Republic (CAR) began in late 2012, when Muslim Seleka rebels launched attacks that eventually overthrew Christian president Francois Bozize, installing Michel Djotodia (pictured).
 Djotodia resigned in Jan.
 2014 amid a continuing conflict in which Christians and Muslims have committed violence.